outerbounds/whisper-metaflow/README.md

 The image is available in [Docker Hub](https://hub.docker.com/repository/docker/eddieob/whisper-gpu).

 The images can be used to run the `transcribe` step in an AWS Batch Compute Environment or Kubernetes pod.
 If you look at the [flow script](./youtube_video_transcriber.py) it currently has the remote compute decorator commented out.
 If you uncomment the `@batch` [decorator](https://docs.metaflow.org/api/step-decorators/batch) it will run the code on AWS Batch.
-This is where the batch queue environment variables come in to play.
+This is where the batch queue environment variables come into play.
 The batch queue id will be unique to your Metaflow deployment.
-If you intend to always use the same batch queue, you can set the `METAFLOW_BATCH_JOB_QUEUE` environment variable remove the `queue` argument from the `@batch()` decorator in `youtube_video_transcriber.py`.
+If you intend to always use the same batch queue, you can set the `METAFLOW_BATCH_JOB_QUEUE` environment variable and remove the `queue` argument from the `@batch()` decorator in `youtube_video_transcriber.py` - see the next section for details on the `@batch` decorator.
 If you plan to switch between running in different compute environments, say one with only CPU instances and one with GPU instances, then it is convenient to specify queue ids in a `.env` file like this.

 ### Telling Metaflow to Run Steps Remotely